milanstojanov90/module-clickandcollect/README.md

 * Creates Click & Collect shipping method (with all necessary configuration)
 * Integrates with Google Maps.
 * Allows adding as many click and collect stores as you need with store description, name, address, working hours, etc.
-* Allow customers to select pick up store by clicking on the map
+* Allow customers to select pick up store by clicking on the map (directly from the checkout)